kamchatka-volcano/figcone/README.md

 add_executable(${PROJECT_NAME})
 target_link_libraries(${PROJECT_NAME} PRIVATE figcone::figcone)
 ```

+Prefer using the release ZIP archive with FetchContent, as it is fully self-contained and avoids spending additional
+time downloading the library dependencies during the CMake configuration step.

 By default `figcone` fetches all supported configuration format libraries.
 You can control this with CMake option `FIGCONE_USE_ALL`.
 You can also enable support for a single configuration format or a combination of formats  by setting the following options:
   * `FIGCONE_USE_JSON` - fetches and configures the `figcone_json` library;